Published in the April 2016 edition of ‘The Bay’ Magazine.

-Devolution or Evolution – Text Version
+Devolution or Evolution – printer friendly, text version

 Devolution or Evolution?
 Year 2016, fertility is declining.
 For couples who can conceive parenthood is tough – the rate of childhood disease is rising rapidly: childhood diabetes, mental health disorders and developmental disorders are all increasing.
 An alarming 1 in 40 boys (one in 125 girls) are now affected with autism.
 The European Commission has calculated that society will not be able to bear the indirect cost of the condition once today’s autistic population reaches their 50s1.